jacksund/simmate/README.md

 # You can using different combinations of these two parallelization strategies as well!
 ```

 4. **Common Task Utilities and Toolbox.** A lot of times in research, you're coming up with a new method to analyze some structure, so a prebuilt workflow won't exist for you yet.
 Here, you need common functions ready to go (such as grabbing the volume of a crystal or running symmetry analysis).
-That way users can quickly build their own personal workflow without starting from scratch.
-Our core functions and classes are largely inspired from the [PyMatGen](https://github.com/materialsproject/pymatgen) and [ASE](https://gitlab.com/ase/ase) codes, where decided to write our own version for speed, readability, abd usability.
+Our core functions and classes are largely inspired from the [PyMatGen](https://github.com/materialsproject/pymatgen) and [ASE](https://gitlab.com/ase/ase) codes, where decided to write our own version for speed, readability, abd usability:
 ```python
 # Load the structure file you'd like to use
 from simmate import Structure